iq-motion-control/iq-module-communication-doc/docs/communication_protocols/timer_based_protocol.rst

 `“D-SHOT - The Missing Handbook” article from Chris Landa <https://brushlesswhoop.com/dshot-and-bidirectional-dshot/>`_.

 The 11 bit throttle sent in a DSHOT message is treated as a value 0.0 to 1.0 by Vertiq modules.
 With 11 bits, DSHOT throttles can be any value from 0 to 2047.
 The final 47 values are reserved for special behaviors leaving 2000 for throttle.
-So, on receiving a DSHOT throttle of 2000, the module will apply a 100% throttle, 0 a 0% throttle, and, for example, 260 a 13% throttle.
+So, on receiving a DSHOT throttle of 2000, the module will apply a 1.0 command, 0 a 0.0 command, and, for example, 260 a 0.13 command.
 Refer to the :ref:`throttle_mapping` section for more details on mapping throttle to module commands in the :ref:`throttle_def` section.

 **Vertiq modules support DSHOT, but they do not support Bidirectional DSHOT.** See the linked article from Chris Landa above for more details on the difference between the two protocols.

+DSHOT has various different speeds, currently Vertiq modules support:

+* DSHOT150
+* DSHOT300
+* DSHOT600
+* DSHOT1200

 .. _hobby_other_protocols: